 In 2011, Mr. Fee III joined a group of organizing directors as Vice Chairman to form Harbor Community Bank.
 He continued to serve as Vice Chairman and General business Counsel for the Bank until its 2018 merger into and with CenterState Bank, N.A.

-Frank H. Fee III, E. Clayton Yates and Frank H. “Hank” IV, together with Patricia L. Diaz, of counsel to the firm, expect to continue the firm’s established tradition of good service to the public and business communities of Fort Pierce and the Treasure Coast region of Florida.
+Frank H. Fee III, E. Clayton Yates and Frank H. “Hank” IV expect to continue the firm’s established tradition of good service to the public and business communities of the Treasure Coast and Central Heartland Regions of Florida.